plone/documentation/develop/addons/dexterity.rst

 Dexterity is covered in detail in the `Dexterity Developer Manual <http://docs.plone.org/external/plone.app.dexterity/docs/>`_, which includes an extensive tutorial on setting up a Dexterity development environment and creating Dexterity add-on packages.

-Here, we'll just add a few details on setting up and using the ZopeSkel package creator for use with Dexterity.
+Here, we'll just add a few details on setting up and using the bobtemplates.plone package creator for use with Dexterity.

-The only prerequisite is a working Plone buildout and to have added mr.bob and bobtemplates.plone part described in :doc:`bootstrapping </develop/addons/bobtemplates>`.
+The only prerequisite is a working Plone buildout and to have added mr.bob and bobtemplates.plone part described in :doc:`bootstrapping </develop/addons/bobtemplates.plone/README>`.

 Create a dexterity product